rdunlop/unicycling-registration/terraform/README.md

 update the target group to use ECS instead of the EC2 instance.
 At that point `ec2_instance_id` and `ec2_security_group_id` become irrelevant and can be removed from the Terraform config in favour of ECS-managed target group attachments.

-The `apartment_acme_client` gem and its Let's Encrypt cron jobs can be removed from the EC2 instances — ACM auto-renews all certificates.